code-cullison/DAS-Compression-Autoencoder/README.md

-## CS230 Project
+### Started as class project for CS230 at Stanford Univeristy, Spring 2023.
+### This is a fork of the original.

-### Convolutional Autoencoder for Compressing Distributed Acoustic Sensing Data from Urban Environments
+# Convolutional Autoencoder for Compressing Distributed Acoustic Sensing Data from Urban Environments

 The Autoencoder model is based on Lossy Data Compression from Tensorflow's official tutorial: https://www.tensorflow.org/tutorials/generative/data_compression

 ## Project Description
-This project focuses on applying the autoencoder convolutional neural network to compress vast amounts of Distributed Acoustic Sensing (DAS) data.
-The primary objective is to achieve data compression with minimal loss, effectively reducing the size of DAS data while maintaining its usability for traffic monitoring and geophysical analysis.
+Training an autoencoder to compress vast Distributed Acoustic Sensing (DAS) data.
+The goal is to achieve data compression with minimal loss.

 ## Setup and Dependencies
-We run the code on Google Colab for now.
-The following dependencies are required:
+Code has been tested in Google Colab on T4, L4, V100, and A100 instances.

+### Required dependencies:

 1. Python (version 3.10.11)
 2. TensorFlow (version 2.12.0)